 In most accidents, there are two cars and one at-fault driver which makes liability simple to understand.
 Under Florida law, those injured by the negligence of someone else can recover damages from that person.

-Florida law also requires that each person have auto insurance, so typically, the at-fault driver’s insurance will pay for the damages.
+Florida law also requires that each person have auto insurance.
+Typically, the at-fault driver’s insurance will pay for the damages.
 However, sometimes things aren’t that simple.
-What happens if a car crashes due to the driver’s negligence and the passengers of that car are injured?
+What happens if a car crashes due to the driver’s negligence injuring their passengers?

 Reluctance to Make Claim